Letters from Germany · 1942–1944

 Raisa Pogorelova

-Раїса Григорівна Погорелова · Born ~1924, Kyiv · Signed her letters as Рая, Райха, Раеса, Раюха, Раїса
+Раїса Григорівна Погорелова · Born September 16, 1924, Kyiv · Signed her letters as Рая, Райха, Раеса, Раюха, Раїса

 Eighteen years old when taken to Germany.
 Seamstress, diarist, polyglot.
 Became fluent in German — "принимают меня за немку" (they mistake me for a German).
 Kept a diary she titled Дневник Deutschland.
 Sent parcels home despite earning 17 marks/month.
 Wrote with literary talent and sharp wit.